Whether you are doing a Book a Day Advent Calendar or just want to get a few Christmas books for toddlers this year, this list is for you!

 For even chunkier flaps that won’t tear as easily, try Santa’s Workshop: Christmas Lift-a-Flap by Holly Berry-Byrd.
 The illustrations are delightful.
 Kids get to peek inside the Northpole including Santa’s kitchen and his workshop.

-All little Spot fans will enjoy Spot’s First Christmas by Eric Hill.
+All little Spot fans will enjoy Spot’s Christmas by Eric Hill.
 Who wouldn’t find a cute little dog adorable!

 Nativity Stories for Toddlers